 Also located on the grounds are many graves, including the final resting location of George and Martha Washington along with some of their family members.
 We did another blog post called, "Grave of Our First President - Mount Vernon" that talks about the tomb.

 While we were there, there was also an archaeological dig in progress.
 Well, of course Marianne had to get some photographs of that as well since she is a trained archaeologist.
 She had to talk to the crew as well and share her experiences in archaeology.
 (They were excited to hear of here experiences, but would not let her get down in the pits with them.)

 If you would like to hear more history about the property an see more of our photos, please watch the following video as in this production we combined a slide show with the history narration.

-Now, if you are interesting in some of the paranormal claims and reported activity on the grounds, the following "Ghost Stories and Folklore" will cover that information for you.
+Now, if you are interested in some of the paranormal claims and reported activity on the grounds, the following "Ghost Stories and Folklore" will cover that information for you.